ibm-cloud-docs/quantum-computing/faqs.md

 {: #faq-runtime-not}
 {: faq}

-{{site.data.keyword.qiskit_runtime_notm}} service provides access to IBM Quantum systems.
-Today’s quantum systems are somewhat constrained in the size of problems that they can address due to available scale and quantum volume.
-Nonetheless, these systems can already be used to solve small problems and to explore this new and exciting field.
+{{site.data.keyword.qiskit_runtime_notm}} service provides access to IBM QPUs (quantum processing units).
+Today’s QPUs are somewhat constrained in the size of problems that they can address due to available scale and quantum volume.
+Nonetheless, these QPUs can already be used to solve small problems and to explore this new and exciting field.

 ## What skills are required to use the {{site.data.keyword.qiskit_runtime_notm}} service?
 {: #faq-skills}